 Austria is one of our favorite destinations in Europe.
-It has beautiful natural landscapes, historic cities, impressive architecture, fabulous landmarks and it is one of the best places in the world to explore classical culture and art.
+It has beautiful natural landscapes, historic cities, impressive architecture, and fabulous landmarks, and it is one of the best places in the world to explore classical culture and art.
 Naturally, it is a very popular country among travelers.

-In this guide, we will help you plan a fabulous trip to Austria, by providing travel tips that allow you to travel easily, stress-free while making the most of what the country has to offer.
+In this guide, we will help you plan a fabulous trip to Austria by providing travel tips that allow you to travel easily, and stress-free while making the most of what the country has to offer.
 And believe us, it has more than enough.

 About Austria and the Austrians

-#2 Austria is an extremely mountainous country, especially in the western regions.
-Marked by the Alps, more than 65% of the country is at an altitude above 500 meters, the highest point is the Grossglockner with 3,797 meters of altitude.
+#2 Austria is extremely mountainous, especially in the western regions.
+Marked by the Alps, more than 65% of the country is at an altitude above 500 meters; the highest point is the Grossglockner, with 3,797 meters of altitude.

-#3 Austria is one of the richest and most developed countries in the world, and this is visible everywhere.
-Not for the luxury and ostentation, but for the organization, cleanliness, and quality of life that is always present.
+#3 Austria is one of the world’s richest and most developed countries, and this is visible everywhere.
+Not because of the luxury and ostentation but for the organization, cleanliness, and quality of life that is always present.

 With a Gross Domestic Product per capita PPP (purchasing power parity) of 60,418 international dollars, Austria is the 14th richest country in the world.
 In terms of human development, Austria ranked 18th in 2018.